wesselb/anki/README.md

   --help                          Show this message and exit.
 ```

-For the above Dutch example, to only translate from Dutch to English, run
+For the above Dutch example, to only translate from English to Dutch, run

 ```bash
 $ python generate_decks.py --path ./Dutch --way right-to-left